What is Conversion Rate Optimization?

 The Importance of Conversion Rate Optimization

-Companies with high converting website conversion rates stand at a competitive advantage to their competitors with lower conversion rates.
-Because the firm is able to produce a more profitable return on their marketing investments, the company is then able to reinvest more of those profits back into customer acquisition, producing even more returns and a virtuous cycle of growth continues.
-This is especially true in cases where paid advertising is a main driver of website traffic and improving efficiency is an imperative.
+Companies with high website conversion rates stand at an advantage over their competitors with lower conversion rates.
+Because the firm can produce a more profitable return on its marketing investments, the company is then able to reinvest more of those profits back into customer acquisition, producing even more returns and a virtuous cycle of growth continues.
+This is especially true in cases where paid advertising is a main driver of website traffic and improving efficiency is imperative.

-One point to note, conversions are the lifeblood of any online business, though how they are defined and measured differ from industry to industry.
+One point to note, conversions are the lifeblood of any online business, though how they are defined and measured differs from industry to industry.
 An online ecommerce site might define a conversion as an order or sale.
-A B2B technology company might define a conversion as a form fill for a white paper download which generates a sales lead.
+A B2B technology company might define a conversion as a form fill for a white paper download generating a sales lead.
 While the process in each of these industries is different, the importance of generating conversions is the same.

 The Building Blocks of Successful CRO – What to Test

-- Attract – marketers must capture and direct the user’s attention.
-Evaluate the content on your own site by type:
+Marketers must capture and direct the user’s attention.
+Evaluate the content on your site by type:

-- Calls to Action – a cta button, banners, links, and other similar calls to action move the user through the intended customer journey.
+Calls to Action (CTA) - CTA button, banners, links, and other similar calls to action move the user through the intended customer journey.
 How you choose and frame an offer can make all the difference between success and failure.

-- Usability and User Experience – unifying the previous elements in an experience that is pleasant for the site visitor helps improve the website.
+Usability and User Experience (UX) - Unifying the previous elements in an experience that is pleasant for the site visitor helps improve the website.

-- Convert – While there's a lot that goes into a quality conversion, building a deep understanding of consumers and what motivates them is critical.
-Psychological approaches, such as social proof, expertise & authority, also play an important role in the CRO strategy.
+While there's a lot that goes into a quality conversion, building a deep understanding of consumers and what motivates them is critical.
+Psychological approaches, such as social proof, expertise, and authority, also play an important role in the CRO strategy.

 In the early days of digital marketing, A/B testing emerged as a winning solution to provide a definitive answer to a simple question - this one or that one?
-The statistical and scientific rigor of the process reinforced the credibility of data-driven decision making, and online content was forever changed for the better.
-Testing one landing page iteration against another landing page iteration was and is the foundation of conversion rate optimization today.
+The statistical and scientific rigor of the process reinforced the credibility of data-driven decision-making, and online content was forever changed for the better.
+Testing one landing page variation against another was and is the foundation of CRO today.

-However, A/B testing software soon emerged to simplify the work of tracking experiments, measuring performance, and testing statistical significance, leading to a second revolution on the timeline of conversion rate optimization.
-For a new generation of digital marketers, it was now possible (and easy) to create variations, launch an experiment and report on the results.
+However, A/B testing software soon arose to simplify the work of tracking experiments, measuring performance, and testing statistical significance, leading to a second revolution in the timeline of conversion rate optimization.
+For a new generation of digital marketers, it was now possible (and easy) to create variations, launch an experiment, and report on the results.

-But the complexity of managing an online optimization program has grown exponentially as the internet has grown and as the way we experience online content has evolved.
-Today, growth and experimentation-focused marketers must be cognizant not only of sample sizes and confidence intervals, but also multivariate experimentation, bayesian vs. frequentist approaches, cohort performance, test velocity, win rate, and experimental capacity.
-All while optimizing over dozens, if not hundreds, of pages & products, ensuring that no one experiment confounds the results of another and tracking the results of each one.
+However, the complexity of managing an online optimization program has grown exponentially as the internet has grown and as the way we experience online content has evolved.
+Today, growth and experimentation-focused marketers must be cognizant not only of sample sizes and confidence intervals, but also of multivariate experimentation, Bayesian vs. frequentist approaches, cohort performance, test velocity, win rate, and experimental capacity.
+All while optimizing over dozens, if not hundreds, of pages and products, ensuring that no one experiment confounds the results of another and tracking the results of each one.

-It is in part due to this complexity that A/B testing has struggled to reach widespread adoption in the industry, though A/B testing software is widely available and even free now.
-While some firms have embraced the mantra of experimentation, other conversion optimization managers note challenges like organizational alignment, conflicts with experimental mindset and time to impact.
+It is in part due to this complexity that A/B testing has struggled to reach widespread adoption in the industry, though A/B testing software is widely available now.
+While some firms have embraced the mantra of experimentation, other conversion optimization managers note challenges like organizational alignment, conflicts with experimental mindset, and time to impact.

 Despite these challenges, industry titans, like Amazon, Google, Facebook, and others, highlight experimentation and optimization as foundational elements not only of their online experience but also of their competitive strategy.

-With the rise of new technologies, like machine learning & AI, teams from the world's leading companies have developed a new suite of tools to address the challenges of website optimization, leading to a third revolution in the timeline of website optimization - and turning skeptics into believers with some head turning results.
+With the rise of new technologies, like machine learning (ML) and artificial intelligence (AI), teams from the world's leading companies have developed a new suite of tools to address the challenges of website optimization, leading to a third revolution in the timeline of website optimization - and turning skeptics into believers with some head-turning results.

 The third revolution in conversion optimization is now available to the world’s most conversion-obsessed marketers.
-Intellimize has introduced artificial intelligence and machine learning into the conversion optimization dynamic, outperforming traditional A/B testing and personalization, and delivering better results, faster.
+Intellimize has introduced AI and ML into the conversion optimization dynamic, outperforming traditional A/B testing and personalization, and delivering better results, faster.

-Then Intellimize beautifully presents the best version of your website to each visitor, delivering a world-class experience for them – and game changing results for you.
+Then Intellimize presents the best version of your website to each visitor, delivering a world-class experience for them – and game-changing results for you.